-I’ve finally perfected my recipe for healthy vegan scones that are refined sugar free, margarine-free and gluten free too.
+These healthy vegan scones are refined sugar free, margarine-free and gluten free too.
+Made with just four ingredients they are incredibly simple to make and utterly delicious.

 I frequently get asked for recipes that don’t include dairy, eggs and gluten so I’m trying to create more of them.